Government mail service may be affected by the Canada Post labour disruption. Learn about how critical government mail will be handled.

 In focus

-The Alberta Technology and Innovation Strategy will help position Alberta as an internationally recognized technology and innovation hub that attracts talent, business and job-creating investment from across Canada and around the world.
+The Alberta Technology and Innovation Strategy positions Alberta as an internationally recognized technology and innovation hub that attracts talent, business and job-creating investment from across Canada and around the world.

 Latest news

-Minister of Technology and Innovation Nate Glubish and Minister of Justice and Attorney General Mickey Amery will travel to the United Arab Emirates to promote Alberta as an AI hub.
+Minister of Technology and Innovation Nate Glubish will travel to the UAE to expand partnerships and promote Alberta as a destination for innovation and investment.